huisaddison/blog-theme/README.md

   that this was an oversight in the original theme as the tags are delimited properly in `metadata.inc.html`.

 More features will be added as the need arises.
+Currently on my todo list:
+* Revamp `index.html` so it only shows a fixed amount of content from the most recent post; and possibly show more than the most recent post

 ![http://huisaddison.com/blog](doc/img/blog.png)